REQA: Coarse-to-fine Assessment of Image Quality to Alleviate the Range Effect

 \subsubsection{Multi-head attention}

-Continuing the traditional $\mathbf{qkv}$ idea\cite{TE}, self-attention map is acquired through a weighted sum over all values $V$ of the input matrix ${X}_{i}$.
-Each element in the weighting matrix $A$ are the pairwise correlation between two patch representations in ${X}_{i}$ which is calculated by the dot product of respective query and key.
+Following \cite{TE}, self-attention map is acquired through a weighted sum over all values $V$ of the input matrix ${X}_{i}$.
+Each element in the weighting matrix $A$ are the pairwise correlation between two patch representations in ${X}_{i}$\cite{TE}, which is calculated by the dot product of the respective query and key.
 The specific computational process is as:

 where $\mathcal{L}(\cdot)$ denotes layer normalization and $\mathcal{S}(\cdot)$ is self-attention operation.